enochchau/bulb.nvim/README.md

 2. Compiles them into a module preload file that uses `package.preload`.
 3. Loads the preload file at startup.

+You have to manually recreate the preload file everytime you update your configs.
+This is a worthy trade off.
+Most other Fennel plugins will load the entire fennel compiler on startup which takes a fair amount of time.
+Bulb only loads the bare minimum it needs, the Fennel compiler is only loaded when a compilation command is called.

 ## License

 - `bulb/fennel.lua` is licensed under MIT.
 The License is included at `./FENNEL_LICENSE`.